EliotNiedercorn/TextSummarization/README.md

 word embedding to extract semantic significance.
 For example, see the paper "Text Document Summarization Using Word Embedding" by Mudassir Mohd et al.

 I might try to make one text summarization program algorithm using word embedding in the future.
+Or implement the detection of connecting words such as "Since" or "However" to keep the connected sentences.